drdhaval2785/mbis/readme.md

 4. This will generate all the text files / CSV files in hottiedata folder.
 (Extracted images and put their crux data in CSV / txt).
 5. Step 1 to 3 are one time event.
 Unless you want to change images, you don't have to do this again.
 6. Open Octave CLI
-7. Write 'hottie' and press enter.
+7. Write 'hottie1' and press enter.
 8. Keep on pushing enter whenever asked.
 9. The console will show you the training / testing accuracy and also list of false positive / false negative files (places where the code failed).
 10. Examine the image and try to figure out the cause of error.